WeDontTestAnymore/MonoRepo/IcebergService/README.md

 }
 ```

-size_bytes will not be needed as file_size already is in human-readable format, but it is neccessary to calculate total size
+`size_bytes` will not be needed as `file_size` already is in human-readable format, but it is neccessary to calculate the total size

 ```json
 {